Money in the Bank (2016)

-The 2016 Money in the Bank was the seventh annual Money in the Bank professional wrestling pay-per-view and livestreaming event produced by WWE.
-It took place on June 19, 2016, at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
-This was the last WWE PPV and livestreaming event to be held before the reintroduction of the brand extension in July.
+The 2016 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the seventh annual Money in the Bank and took place on June 19, 2016, at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
+This was the first WWE event to take place at this venue, and also the last WWE PPV and livestreaming event to be held before the reintroduction of the brand extension in July.

 Eleven matches were contested at the event, with two matches contested on the Kickoff pre-show.
 The main event saw Seth Rollins defeat Roman Reigns to win the WWE World Heavyweight Championship, only to lose it minutes later to Dean Ambrose, who cashed in the Money in the Bank contract that he won earlier in the event to defeat Rollins for the title.
 Also on the card, AJ Styles defeated John Cena.
 Two days after Money in the Bank, former champion Reigns was suspended for violating WWE's Wellness Program.
+This was also the last Money in the Bank event to have only a men's Money in the Bank ladder match as a women's Money in the Bank ladder match was added the following year.

 Production

 Background

-Money in the Bank is an annual gimmick pay-per-view (PPV) and WWE Network event produced by WWE since 2010, generally held between June and July.
-The concept of the show comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
+Money in the Bank is an annual professional wrestling event produced by WWE since 2010, generally held between June and July.
+The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
 For 2016, the winner received a contract for a WWE World Heavyweight Championship match, later renamed to WWE Championship when the promotion reintroduced the brand extension in July, where they again split their roster between the Raw and SmackDown brands where wrestlers are exclusively assigned to perform.
-The 2016 event was the seventh event in the Money in the Bank chronology and it took place on June 19, 2016, at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
+The 2016 event was the seventh Money in the Bank and it took place on June 19, 2016, at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on April 8.